esedu-tivi/ossi2.0-front/README.md

 ### Install the dependencies:
 npm install

-- Remember to add clientid and author to authConfig.
+- Remember to add clientid and author to authConfig. *Ask for this file since it's now being removed from the repository!

 ### Run the development server: